Prof John S.O. Evans – Mini CV

 From 1994 to 1996 I worked as a post doctoral research associate with Professor Art Sleight at Oregon State University.
 From 1996 to 1998 I held a Royal Society for the Exhibition of 1851 fellowship in the Inorganic Chemistry Laboratory, Oxford and, in 1997-8, a college lectureship at Balliol College.
 I was awarded the Royal Society of Chemistry Meldola Medal in 1997.

 I moved to Durham in September 1998 to take up a lectureship in inorganic chemistry.
 In 2003 I was promoted to a Readership and in 2007 to a Chair.
 My main area of research is in solid state chemistry and crystallography.
-More details can be found elsewhere.
+More details on my chemistry research are here.
+Details on developments in powder diffraction and Rietveld refinement are on the dedicated Topas Academic website.

 I was Head of Department from 2009 to 2014.
 I have served as section head of “Inorganic, Structure and Materials Chemistry”, as Chemistry’s “Director of Research”, as head of the “Materials, Synthesis and Structure” research grouping, have chaired the Safety Committee and served on the Teaching and Learning Committee, Research Committee, and the Staff Student Consultative Committee.
 I lead Durham Chemistry’s interactions with our strategic partner P&G and sit on/chair Durham-P&G board meetings.